jwcalder/kNNSpectralRates/README.md

 Calder and Garcia Trillos.
 [Improved spectral convergence rates for graph Laplacians on epsilon-graphs and k-NN graphs](https://arxiv.org/abs/1910.13476). arXiv:1910.13476, 2020.

-The results of the experiment are saved in the file `error.csv`.
+The scripts rely on the Python package [GraphLearning](https://github.com/jwcalder/GraphLearning), which is required to run the experiments.
+The results of the experiments are saved in the file `error.csv`.
 To run the experiments again, run the script
 ```
 python sphere_rates.py > error.csv
 ```